sjale/Articles-and-Essays/iq_is_stupid.md

     the fact that there will always be people better than you, and then enters the "why try" "I'm not good enough" "those other people must just be better" type of accomplishment-terminating mental and emotional processes _industrially produced and disseminated through the world_ by _only this measure and the incredible damages it must surely have caused the world_.
+* I am obviously not a clinician and I am obviously not writing this in a scientific sense, and I am also not calling for the abolishment of IQ, intelligence testing, or the attempts to understand human intellect and achievement.
+I am simply pointing out the very obvious and logical conclusions that the way this measure has been used is not just not helping the world, but that it is making the world an actively worse place, and that there are obvious and easy interventions to prevent these harms --- even just not telling individuals what their IQ is would be a step in the right direction (and for what it's worth, it would be incredibly easy (though unethical) to create a study that measured the differentially deleterious effects of this knowledge on students --- just take a group of students, with varying IQ scores, tell them a different score than the one that they had, and observe their performance and the effects that it will have on their self worth and self perception; you could even do it multiple times to the same poor child, seesawing them between feeling like a genius and feeling like a moron and measuring the incredibly obvious effects that it will have on their efforts and accomplishments).